pragma-/pbot/doc/Factoids.md

 There are two categories of expansion modifiers.
 Selection modifiers and text modifiers.

-Selection modifiers control how values are chosen from the `$variable`'s list.
+Selection modifiers control how values are chosen from the `$variable` or Selector list.

     <pragma-> !echo $colors:pick(3)
        <PBot> red pink green